-Ten hours later I was sipping chai on a cold dark train platform waiting for the train to Jabalpur – the closest train station to Kanha National Park.
+In the gathering dark, I was sipping chai on a cold train platform in Delhi, waiting for the train to Jabalpur – the closest train station to Kanha National Park.
 The train arrived three hours late and to a different platform.

-Thankfully, I have already embraced a ‘traveling Buddhist attitude’ and spent the time reading a book rather than stressing out.
+Thankfully, I have already embraced a travelling zen attitude and spent the time reading a book rather than stressing out.
 I was marvelling at my own calm.

 Bus stop zen

-Another eight hours later I was in Jabalpur, reading Arthur Conan Doyle’s Lost World at the bus station.
+Another 17 hours later, I was in Jabalpur, reading Arthur Conan Doyle’s Lost World at the bus station.
 By the time the bus heading for Kanha was 1 hour late, I decided to ask the conductor when it was actually expected.

 He told me a fairly involved story about the bus driver getting in some trouble with the police and assured me that the incident was almost resolved and the bus would be arriving shortly.

-Another hour later I went to see him again, and this time it turned out that the entire bus with all its passengers and the driver were being held at the police station.
+Another hour later, I went to see him again, and this time it turned out that now, the entire bus with all its passengers and the driver were being held at the police station.

-I held on to my zen attitude and continued reading the book.
-The book was interesting, the sun was nice and warm on my face, and all things considered, I was having a much better time just sitting there than I would have working at some tedious desk job back home.
+I held on to my zen and continued reading the book.
+The book was interesting, the sun was nice and warm on my face, and all things considered, I was having a much better time just sitting there than I would have doing some tedious desk job back home.